Daisylink

 In this example, we have 4 modules connected.

 When modules power up, they have a NULL interface, and they have no set address yet.
-Once an Interface is selected, such as USB, then the first device will set its own address to 1 and then command all Downlink devices to take a new address, 1, 2, 3, 4...etc.
+Once an Interface is detected, such as USB, then the first device will set its own address to 1 and then command all Downlink devices to take a new address.
+This causes a chain reaction , 1, 2, 3, 4...etc.

 To initiate the Daisylink and enumerate the modules connected on the Downlink interface, a command must be sent.
 This very first command is only seen by the first device.
-An empty command (just a carriage return) can also be used.
+An empty command (just a carriage return) can also be used, and is recommended.

 Only smart modules receive an address.
 For example, both power modules in this Daisylink do not have an address.